dpgaspar/Flask-AppBuilder/docs/quickminimal.rst

 The default authentication method will be database, you can take a look of all your application options on :doc:`config`

-Please take a look at github `examples <https://github.com/dpgaspar/Flask-AppBuilder/tree/master/examples>`_
+Take a look at this `example <https://github.com/dpgaspar/Flask-AppBuilder/tree/master/examples/quickminimal>`_ on Github